Yury Dud: Early career

 Following a mass crackdown in Belarus on the media, the GUBOPiK of the Belarusian interior ministry labelled three videos on his channel as extremist in 2022.
 The videos were about stand-up comedian Slava Komissarenko, who fled Belarus and openly opposes the government of Alexander Lukashenko.
-The Committee to Protect Journalists criticized the decision and called on Belarusian authorities to reverse this and "stop using the country’s extremism legislation to silence independent journalism".
+The Committee to Protect Journalists criticized the decision and called on Belarusian authorities to reverse it and "stop using the country's extremism legislation to silence independent journalism".

 Documentaries

-Over time, Yury Dud's YouTube channel grew from one-to-one interviews to documentary films on social issues and recent Russian history.
+Over time, Dud's YouTube channel grew from one-on-one interviews to documentary films on social issues and recent Russian history.

 Kolyma

 In April 2019, the documentary film Kolyma was published which is about Stalinist repressions in the region of Kolyma and the emergence of the Gulag camps and their legacy.

 Beslan.
 Remember

 In September 2019, a film about the victims and survivors of the Beslan school siege in 2004 was released.
 In the opening of the film, Dud states: "Our state made mistakes that led to this tragedy.
 By giving maximum care to the victims it can earn forgiveness and, later, trust of its people".
 The film is based on interviews of witnesses, hostages, journalists, and bureaucrats who were there during the tragedy, including Ruslan Aushev, the sole negotiator who entered the sieged school and led 26 hostages outside.
 The film received over 10 million views in four days on YouTube.
 Its release marked the 15th anniversary of the Beslan tragedy, where no documentaries or reports were given that day on state channels.

 Criticism from state media followed the release of the film with Vladimir Solovyov being one of the most vocal.
 The newspaper Argumenty i Fakty accused Dud of whitewashing the terrorists.
 Dmitry Sokolov-Mitrich, who witnessed the events, criticized Dud for what he called was a biased description of the storming of the school by Russian forces.
 Independent publications including Novaya Gazeta praised the documentary for what it described as a professional, calm, and thoroughly detailed analysis.